ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 24. Updated several mods.
 25. There is now a way to get access to Rolan's unique spells.
 Search the first floor of Sorcerous Sundries thoroughly!
 26. Removed Mobile, and Mobility-related feat effects, from many enemies.
+27. Removed assassination-based ambush/initiative bonuses from the global Rogue boosts list, and instead selectively gave it to specific Act 3 enemies.
+28. Delayed enemy rogue global Uncanny Dodge to Act 2.
+Delayed global enemy rogue Evasion to Act 3.
+29. Removed most global instances of extra attacks and magical extra damage.
+30. Removed Deadly Alacrity and Savage Attacker from a lot of people/global boosts.
+31. Removed some not-strictly-spell methods of healing from the global cleric buffs, now that so many enemies have access to something like Mass Healing Word or healing potions.
+32. Significantly revamped Priestess Gut and the Spider Matriarch.
+Weakened Carrion's ability to regenerate health now that his cronies are a more respectable threat.

+**There is now a Listo "easy mode" CX config and a Listo "hard mode" CX config**.
+The any config can be mixed with "Listo Hard Mode" (the option in Mod Organizer 2), or any other mods in Listo.
+The default file + Absolute Wrath is what I use and consider "balanced+" skewing towards challenge.
+Easy Mode is for people who want to stress less about preparing for fights, juggling inventory and damage resistance elixirs, and dealing with status conditions.
+Hard Mode is for people who pretty much like Listo but wish enemies took every optimized choice for feats and spells plus have more health and really challenge them.

+**Easy Mode**

+1. Boss static HP boost is 8% + 8%/level.
+2. Enemy static HP boost is 5% + 5%/level.
+3. Bosses and enemies have no flat, static, automatic boosts.
+The level at which they receive their boosts is delayed by 1 mostly.
+4. Most bonuses to crit chance are removed from enemies.
+5. Durable removed from enemies.
+6. Feral Instinct removed from enemies.
+7. Darkness spells removed from some enemies.
+8. Savage Attacker removed from enemies.
+9. Enemy spell selection is smaller.
+10. Enemy access to summoning spells reduced.
+11. Boss level scaling is player level + 0 in Act 1, player level + 1 in Act 2, and player level + 2 in Act 3.
+11. Removed the 3m pushback on hit effect from all enemies.
+12. Removed Ghoul Touch from enemies.
+13. Removed Controlled Chaos from all enemies.
+14. Many specific nerfs to various creatures/bosses.
+15. Removed 25 instances of enemies receiving benefits/boosts/boons from being in darkness.
+16. Removed Shadar-Kai Gloomweaver invisibility from all enemies.
+17. Removed assassinate and assassination related boons from enemies across Act 3.
+18. Removed a lot of instances of status immunities from various enemies.
+19. Brought the entire Murder Tribunal Test back to normal.
+20. Removed Act 2B portal ambush Githyanki from CX.
+21. Removed several clones.
+22. Static Health Overrides mostly removed.

+**Hard Mode**
+1. Rogues, Rangers, Paladins all receive access to Improved Critical by Act 3.
+2. Almost everyone applicable rocks Deadly Alacrity and/or Spell Sniper.
+3. Enemy Bosses are Player Level + 1 (max 11) in Act 1.
+Player Level + 3 (max 17) in Act 2.
+Player Level + 5 (max 25) in Act 3.
+4. Boss static HP boost is 20% + 15%/level.
+5. Enemy static HP boost is 10% + 10%/level.
+6. Bosses have a static damage boost of +2.
+Enemies have a static damage boost of +1.
+That sounds insignificant, but that boost will apply to every instance of damage.
+For example, 3 magic missiles from a boss would get a total +6 damage added.
+3 magic missiles + Lightning Charges would get +12.
+It quickly increases.
+7. Bosses have an extra bonus action across the board (and thus 3 bonus actions in some cases).
+8. Boss and Enemy stats, saving throws, and save DCs have a flat bonus plus improve slightly faster.
+9. Enemy Rogues and Paladins receive Action Shout.
+10. Lots of people get Fighting Style Protection.
+11. Static Health Overrides mostly increased.

 ## Listonomicon v3.2